nastarandarjani/BCI_emotiv/README.md

 3. Open ngrok.exe file and run `ngrok http 8000`.
 4. In the android application on your mobile, insert the ngrok url in the textbox and press connect button.

-Here is a android app should look like:
+Here is aد android app should look like:

 <img src="https://github.com/nastarandarjani/BCI_emotiv/blob/main/app.jpg" width=25% height=25%>